Tannaka-Krein duality for finite 2-groups: Introduction

-A basic result in the representation theory of groups is that the category $\rep(G)$ of finite-dimensional representations of a finite group $G$ is finite semisimple, provided that the characteristic of the ground field does not divide the order of $G$.
-It is natural to ask whether $2\rep(\CG)$ for a finite 2-group $\CG$ is finite semisimple, in the sense of Douglas and Reutter \cite{DR18} when the ground field is algebraically closed of characteristic zero\footnote{Over a general ground field, the notion of a finite semisimple 2-category should be replaced by that of a \emph{compact semisimple 2-category} \cite{Dec21b}.}.
+A basic result in the representation theory of groups is Maschke's theorem \cite{Mas98,Mas99}, which states that the category $\rep(G)$ of finite-dimensional representations of a finite group $G$ is finite semisimple if the characteristic of the ground field does not divide the order of $G$.
+It is natural to ask whether $2\rep(\CG)$ for a finite 2-group $\CG$ is finite semisimple, in the sense of Douglas and Reutter \cite{DR18} when the ground field is algebraically closed of characteristic zero\footnote{Over a general ground field, the notion of a finite semisimple 2-category should be replaced by that of a \emph{compact semisimple 2-category} \cite{Dec23}.}.
 The proof has been sketched in \cite[Example 1.4.19]{DR18}.
 The main idea is to categorify the fact that the representations of a group $G$ are equivalent to the modules over the group algebra $\bk[G]$.
-In the same spirit, we define a categorified `2-group algebra' $\vect_\CG$ for a finite 2-group $\CG$ and show that $2\rep(\CG)$ is equivalent to the 2-category of finite semisimple left modules over $\vect_\CG$.
+In the same spirit, we define a `2-group 2-algebra' $\vect_\CG$ for a finite 2-group $\CG$ and show that $2\rep(\CG)$ is equivalent to the 2-category of finite semisimple left modules over $\vect_\CG$.
 Then the semisimplicity of $2\rep(\CG)$ follows from the semisimplicity of $\vect_\CG$.
-Also, the structure of $\vect_\CG$ helps us to analyze the structure of $2\rep(\CG)$, including the simple objects, hom categories, fusion rules, etc. The dual of $\vect_\CG$ is naturally an algebra in $2\rep(\CG)$ and called the regular representation \cite{Elg11} or the regular algebra of $\CG$.
-It categorifies the function algebra $\fun(G)$ for finite groups $G$.
+Also, the structure of $\vect_\CG$ helps us to analyze the structure of $2\rep(\CG)$, including the simple objects, hom categories, fusion rules, etc (see Theorem \ref{thm_2Rep_G_structure}).

+The dual of $\vect_\CG$ is naturally an algebra in $2\rep(\CG)$ and called the regular representation \cite{Elg11} or the regular algebra of $\CG$.
+It is the category $\fun(\CG,\vect)$ of functors from $\CG$ to $\vect$, categorifying the function algebra $\fun(G)$ for finite groups $G$.
 The regular algebra also plays an important role in the proof of the Tannaka-Krein duality for finite 2-groups.
+If we forget the $\CG$-action on $\fun(\CG,\vect)$, we can also study the finite semisimple modules over this multi-fusion category.
+It turns out that these modules are equipped with a 2-group $\CG$ grading, which generalize the notion of a group-graded category.

+Both the 2-categories of modules over $\vect_\CG$ and $\fun(\CG,\vect)$ have natural monoidal structures.
+These monoidal structures are naturally induced from the Hopf monoidal structure \cite{CF94,Neu97} on $\vect_\CG$ and $\fun(\CG,\vect)$, respectively.
+By the Tannaka-Krein reconstruction for fusion 2-categories \cite{Gre23}, these Hopf monoidal structures can also be reconstructed from the forgetful 2-functors $2\rep(\CG) \to 2\vect$ and $2\vect_\CG \to 2\vect$, respectively.
+We explicitly compute the Hopf monoidal structures on $\vect_\CG$ and $\fun(\CG,\vect)$.